-Premier forum for managers of public sector balance sheets
+Premier conference for managers of public sector balance sheets

 8-9th July 2015, Raffles Hotel, Singapore

-The 8th annual National Asset-Liability Management Asia conference hosted by Central Banking Publications returns to Singapore on 8-9th July, 2015 at the Raffles Hotel Singapore.
+The 8th annual National Asset-Liability Management Asia conference hosted by CBP returns to Singapore on 8-9th July, 2015 at the Raffles Hotel Singapore.
 The annual conference brings together senior central bank reserves and sovereign wealth professionals from across Asia and the world and is a perfect forum for sharing expertise and insights.

 In recent months, a clear trend of diverging monetary policies and asymmetrical economic growth worldwide has emerged.
 Coupled with the developing political tensions in Eastern Europe and Middle East, it is vital for sovereign investors to prepare for possible market volatility.
 This year's conference will assess the impact of these trends on national balance sheets and uncover strategies to improve yields and control risks through thought provoking panel presentations, interactive panel discussions and practical case studies.